rx-gy/gEDA-tools/README.md

  */
 ```

-This is a collection of scripts and so forth that I have found helpful for my gEDA workflow.

-These tools may presuppose the following directory structure however you may be able to modify them to suit your own setup.
+These tools presuppose the use of git and the following directory structure.

 ```
 project-dir/